gimmickyboot/claude-jamfconcepts-mcphub/README.md

 ```

 10. in `jamf.sh` change `<path to repo>` to the dir where you cloned the repo in step 2.
 Run `pwd` in Terminal to get the full path to `mcp-hub`

+12. quit/open Claude

+13. when prompted, enter your Mac password.
+You can choose to "Always Allow" to stop the prompts each time Claude is opened

+14. Ask Calude something about your Jmaf products, eg "Please give me a status update on my policies in Jamf Pro" or "Are there any alerts in Jamf Protect that need my attention"